Marking the 30th Anniversary of the Amy Adina Schulman Memorial Fund

 ...watch David Broza’s film “East Jerusalem, West Jerusalem,” a hopeful message of equality and unity.
 (Available on Netflix, Amazon Video and iTunes) Watch the trailer here.

 Co-Sponsored by Princeton University Center for Jewish Life, Concert & Conversation will take place at Richardson Auditorium in Alexander Hall at Princeton University.
-The Schulman family is delighted to co-sponsor this event with Princeton University Center for Jewish Life.
-As in years past, this event is free and open to the public.
-Richardson Auditorium, however, does require ticketed seats for each attendee.
-You may reserve your tickets online, at https://tickets.princeton.edu or by telephone at 609-258-9220.
-Feel free to let me know if you will be coming, but be sure to reserve your seats through Richardson.
+The Schulman family was delighted to co-sponsor this event with Princeton University Center for Jewish Life.
+As in years past, this event was free and open to the public.